pearsontechnology/environment-operator/docs/Using_Eo2flux.md

 go install environment-operator/cmd/eo2flux/eo2flux.go
 ```

+This will generate the binary `eo2flux` and store under the $GOBIN directory
+if compilation errors are encountered,
+please run ```dep ensure``` command to satifsfy the dependancies etc
+inside the `environment-operator` directory

-Run the command `eo2flux` with the mandator command line arguments
+Run the command `eo2flux` with the mandatory command line arguments

 ```bash
 ./bin/eo2flux -i <EO manifest file> -o <output directory to write the generated files>
 ```
+This will generate the flux-helm release files and store them under the output directory specified above
+please go through them and do manual adjustments if required, specially pay attention to the
+image names and image tags

-Optional features
+## Optional features

 Migrate the Consul values and expose them as Env Variables